Yeahnkuuun/SquidIndustrial/README.md

 👉 Do you need support?
 Go to [Official Discord](https://discord.gg/zZjZBEHgt4)

-✖ SORRY, I developing this system HIGHLY. so plz wait for first release! ✖
+❗ Currently I am **seriously** working on creating this system.
+So please wait a while for the *first release*!! ❗